valderman/haste-app/README.md

 it prints.
 Congratulations, you've written, compiled and run your first Haste.App application!

-The `import_` function imports a computation on some server node to the client.
+The `remote` function imports a computation on some server node to the client.
-This import can then be turned into a client-side function, using the `static` keyword and the `remote` function, which when called cause the computation to be executed on its home node, and the result to be returned to the client.
+This import can then be turned into a client-side function, using the `static` keyword and the `dispatch` function, which when called cause the computation to be executed on its home node, and the result to be returned to the client.
 In this example, the server node used is called `Server` and is defined by Haste.App as a minimal base from which to build more complicated server nodes.